jpatel531/CV/README.md

 ###[Makers Academy](http://makersacademy.com) (May - August 2014)
 #### A highly selective, 12-week full-time bootcamp that teaches web development in London.

-* Starting from object-oriented development in Ruby, moving through Sinatra and Javascript, and finishing with the ability to build modern applications with Rails.
+* Starting from object-oriented development in Ruby, moving through Sinatra and Javascript, and finishing with the ability to build modern applications with Rails using a number of gems and APIs.
-* Learning a strong focus on pair programming, test-driven development, and agile methodologies.
+* Learning with a strong focus on pair programming, test-driven development, and agile methodologies.

 ###University of Cambridge (October 2010 - June 2013)
-#### Studying English at Fitzwilliam College, Cambridge
+#### English at Fitzwilliam College, Cambridge

 * Grade: 2.1
 * Part I Dissertation archived in the English Faculty library as one of the best that year, with a mark of 78.